 The Danger of Driving in Reverse

 Driving in reverse is hazardous for several reasons.
 For starters, your visibility is extremely limited.
-Typically, when you’re driving, your body is facing the same direction that you are moving, but when backing up, you’re looking through a window that’s behind you.
+Typically, when you’re driving, your body is facing the same direction that you are moving, but when backing up, you’re looking through a window behind you.
 This means turning your body and, in most cases, taking one hand off the steering wheel.

 And, since you’re usually not traveling at a very high rate of speed, or going a long distance, it’s easy to take safety for granted.
 Even if you’re playing it safe and using mirrors to help navigate into (or out of) a space, the reflection in the mirrors is distorted and doesn’t give an accurate depiction of the depth of field around you.